BenBraunstein/tradr-front/README.md

 ## Installation

-Clone down then start the backend with the command `rails s`.
+Clone down then start it with the command `npm install` then `npm start`.

 ## Features